YouTube Stamper

 Back to Demo Video, showing iterated designs.

-• Timestamps can now be edited by simply double-clicking on the description or time.
+• Timestamps can be edited by double-clicking the description or time.

-• Manual entry fields removed and auto-timestamp button given more prominence.
+• Manual entry fields were removed and auto-timestamp was given greater prominence.

 Next Steps and Thoughts